Frequently Asked Questions (FAQs)

-You should contact the chair or one of the other officials of the Research Group Steering Committee (RGSC).
+You can contact the Chair or one of the other officials of the Research Group Steering Committee (RGSC) listed here.
 Here is the current membership of the RGSC.

-If my company is a member of the SPEC Research Group, can I participate in conference calls and how do I obtain dial-in information?
+If my company is a member of the SPEC Research Group, can I participate in the virtual meetings and how do I obtain dial-in information?

-You should contact your company’s SPEC representative to obtain the information that you need to participate in the conference calls.
-If you already have access to the restricted-access SPEC wiki pages, the information to access the teleconference is provided there.
+You should contact your company’s SPEC representative to obtain the information that you need to participate in the virtual meetings.
+If you already have access to the restricted-access SPEC wiki pages, the information to access the virtual meeting is provided there.